Privacy is important!

 Policy 5 - Ensuring Accuracy of Personal Information

-5.2 Clients, Customers and vendors may request correction to their personal information in order to ensure its accuracy and completeness.
+- 5.2 Clients, Customers, and vendors may request a correction to their personal information in order to ensure its accuracy and completeness.
 A request to correct personal information must be made in writing and provide sufficient detail to identify the personal information and the correction being sought.

 Policy 6 - Securing Personal Information

-6.1 We are committed to ensuring the security of client, customer, and vendors personal information to protect it from unauthorized access, collection, use, disclosure, copying, modification or disposal or similar risks.
+- 6.1 We are committed to ensuring the security of the client, customer, and vendors personal information to protect it from unauthorized access, collection, use, disclosure, copying, modification or disposal, or similar risks.

-6.3 We will use appropriate security measures when destroying client, customer, and vendors personal information such as shredding documents, deleting electronically stored information.
+- 6.3 We will use appropriate security measures when destroying clients, customers, and vendors' personal information such as shredding documents, deleting electronically stored information.

 Policy 7 - Providing Client, Customer, and Vendor Access to Personal Information